 Students will explore art movements of the 20th century such as Expressionism, Dada, Pop Art and Minimalism.
 Students will learn about the most prominent artists, artworks and the social contexts of each movement.

 In our fashion and textiles classes, you will begin to develop and widen your knowledge of textiles.
 You’ll undertake visual research to demonstrate originality and innovation in textiles whilst generating ideas and concepts allowing you to experiment making appropriate use of materials and processes.
 You’ll have access to the equipment you need along with a multitude of material types to create your work.

 These classes will give you a foundational understanding of sculpture and 3D design.
 As you’re developing your understanding of three-dimensional media , you’ll discover which concepts are most relevant to your personal artistic interests.
 You’ll learn how to use various tools and machinery and will work with many different types of material to create ideas that will be developed through experimental model making.

 Once students have produced work in any of the disciplines they will be taught how to photograph, edit and curate their images to make both portfolio sheets and E-portfolios ready for interview.

 Students will learn how to use digital cameras, lenses, studio lighting and will be taught about the technical and aesthetic concepts involved in taking successful photographs.
 Students will also learn how to edit their photographs using the Photoshop package.

-Natalie McIntyre – BA (Hons) MFA, PGCE – Photography and Fine Art Teacher
+Natalie McIntyre – BA (Hons) MFA, PGCE – Head of Art

 Natalie has been teaching Art and Photography for 17 years and has been with St. Andrews since 2014 teaching Digital Photography.